 Like Bone Daddies, only the chicken options on their menu use Muslim-friendly recipes.
 However, the rest of the choices they serve are pork broth-based noodles.

 For gyoza lovers, don’t miss out on their gyoza ramen with chicken pan-fried dumplings in a supremely light soy broth.
-So, we highly recommend you checking them out if you're nearby and craving!
+So, we highly recommend you check them out if you're nearby and craving!

 29/31 Parkway, London NW1 7PN